jonychoi/SchrodingerNet/README.md

+# SchrödingerNet: Quantized Neural Network

-# SchrödingerNet: ISN'T IT ILLUSION TO SEE THE WORLD?
+## ISN'T IT ILLUSION TO SEE THE WORLD?

 Embed the probabilities to the Convolutions and Normalizations